 Nerf guns and other air-propelled foam dart guns are only permitted on campus for clubs/events registered on Knight Life.
 Paintball guns (markers) are not to be used on campus, but may be stored or transported on campus only for clubs/club events registered on Knight Life.
 The Office of Student Life will maintain written authorization forms for paintball, Nerf, and other air-propelled foam dart guns.
-Each individual with a paintball, Nerf, or other air-propelled foam dart gun must fill out an authorization form at the start of the fall semester.
+Each individual with a paintball, Nerf, or other air-propelled foam dart guns at the start of the fall semester.
 In the interest of public safety, paintball guns must be stored and transported inside carrying bags or cases at all times.